Transportation

 • Please comply if an inspector asks to verify your proof of travel.
 Failure to display valid proof of travel risks a significant penalty.

-If you plan to use the Athens Public Transportation Network for your travels, be sure you have a valid ticket or travel card.
+If you plan to use the Public Transportation of Athens for your travels, make sure you have a ticket with you.

 Using the Tram System in Athens:

-• Prior to boarding, purchase tickets or unlimited-use cards from the ticket counters or the vending machines.
+• Before boarding, purchase tickets or unlimited-use cards from the ticket counters or the vending machines.

 • Validate your ticket at the machines located at the stations.